tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 ## Overview

-SoC packages are similar to sofware in many ways, e.g. the are written in human-readable computer languages and often use version control systems, but differ in what comprises an "API".
+SoC packages are similar to sofware in many ways, e.g. they are written in human-readable computer languages and often use version control systems, but differ in what comprises an "API".
 This is an addendum to the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html)